bobbiejwilson/wd_s/README.md

 * Search for: <code>&nbsp;_s</code> and replace with: <code>&nbsp;Project Name</code>
 * Search for: `_s-` and replace with: `project-name-`
 6. Search for `_S_` and replace with: `Project_Name_`

+OR

+Use Yeoman!

+`npm install -g yo generator-wd-s' - Install Yeoman and the wd_s generator

+'yo wd-s' - In the wp-content folder of a new project, follow the prompts and a new magically created wd_s install with your project name in it's place!